Flag of Brazil: Republic of Brazil (1889–present)

 Upon the proclamation of the Republic, one of the civilian leaders of the movement, the jurist Ruy Barbosa, proposed a design for the nation's new flag strongly inspired by the flag of the United States.
 It was flown from 15 to 19 November 1889, when marshal Deodoro da Fonseca (acting as provisional president of Brazil) vetoed the design, citing concerns that it looked too similar to the flag of another country.

 Fonseca suggested that the flag of the new republic should resemble the old imperial flag.
 This was intended to underscore continuity of national unity during the transition from a constitutional monarchy to a republic.
 Raimundo Teixeira Mendes presented a project in which the imperial coat of arms was replaced by a blue celestial globe and the positivist motto.
 It was presented to Fonseca, who promptly accepted.
 The flag was designed by a group formed by Raimundo Teixeira Mendes, Miguel Lemos, Manuel Pereira Reis and Décio Villares.
 It was officially adopted on 19 November 1889.

 The flag has been modified on three occasions to add additional stars intended to reflect newly created states: 1960 (22 stars), 1968 (23 stars) and 1992 (27 stars).
 In contrast to many other national flags with elements representing political subdivisions, modifications to the flag of Brazil were not always made promptly upon political reorganisation, resulting in multi-year periods of history where there was a mismatch between the number of stars and the number of states and federal districts.
 The most recent modification was made on 11 May 1992, with the addition of four stars to the celestial globe (representing states created between 1982 and 1991), and a slight change in the stars' positions was made to match the astronomical coordinates correctly.

 Design

 Decree No. 4, issued on 19 November 1889, legally replaced the flag used under the constitutional monarchy with the new national flag.
-On 11 May 1992, Law No. 8.421, altered the celestial globe with the addition of six stars.
+The last change was held on 11 May 1992, Law No. 8.421, altered the celestial globe with the addition of six stars.